-After 10 absences, parents will receive a call from the administration to discuss the issue of frequent absences and to make a plan for their child to not miss any more school.
+After 10 absences, parents will receive a call from the administration to discuss the issue of frequent absences and to make a plan for their child to minimize absences. .

 Absences of 15 days or more may jeopardize the child's ability to move on to the next grade.
 Parents will be required to come in for a meeting with administration to create a plan for moving forward.